Viber: Post-acquisition

 In 2020, Rakuten Viber and the World Health Organization (the WHO) engaged in a commercial transaction for a chatbot to inform users of issues such as women's health. and an anti-smoking campaign.

 In the wake of the July–August 2020 Belarusian election protests, to avoid sanctions and harassment from monopolies the company closed its office in Minsk.

 In 2022, Ofir Eyal became Viber CEO, replacing Djamel Agaoua.
 Eyal is a Viber veteran; he worked as Vice President of Product in 2014 before his promotion to Chief Operating Officer in 2019.
+Shortly after the appointment of a new CEO, Viber continued its international expansion.
+In March 2022, Rakuten announced the opening of a development center in Tbilisi, Georgia, intended to support work on mobile applications and technology projects in the region.

 In July 2022, Rakuten Viber partnered with Rapyd to launch instant cross-border P2P payments.
 The company launched payments on the Viber app first in Greece and Germany, and then in other countries.

-In August, Mineski teamed up with Viber to develop a social minigame platform that can play off Viber’s application.
+In August, Mineski teamed up with Viber to develop a social minigame platform that can play off Viber's application.

 In May 2022, Rakuten Viber launched the premium chat service Viber Plus that offers exclusive features, including sticker market privileges, ad-free use, priority Viber support, exclusive badge, unique Viber icon, large file sharing, and more.
+In 2022, Viber joined the European Union’s Code of Conduct on countering illegal hate speech online.
+As part of this framework, the company undertook to review reported content and remove material identified as hate speech in accordance with the Code and its platform rules.

+In January 2024 Rakuten (the company behind Viber) established an office in Kyiv to bring together engineering and marketing departments.
+Alongside launching its Kyiv office the company joined Diia.City as a resident.

+Subsequently in October 2024 Rakuten Viber inaugurated an office in Manila to broaden its operations, in the Philippines.
+The company’s legal entity remains Viber Media S.à r.l., registered in Luxembourg.
+Viber’s engineering work has been carried out across multiple countries and through external partners, including outsourcing and near-shore vendors.
+As a result, its development operations are distributed internationally rather than concentrated in a single location.

+In December 2024, Viber was blocked in Russia.
+Roskomnadzor announced the nationwide blocking of the messaging app due to non-compliance with local legal requirements.